mmkal/eslint-plugin-mmkal/README.md

 1. @rushstack/eslint-plugin-packlets
 1. eslint-plugin-react
 1. eslint-plugin-react-hooks
+   1. with some shims to work with trpc and react-query better
 1. @next/eslint-plugin-next
 1. eslint-plugin-jsx-a11y

 There's some effort to make sure the rules only aplly to relevant files, but of course there are many different possible projedt setups.

-Not enabled currently but may be soon:
+Not enabled currently but may be one day:

 1. eslint-plugin-functional